Mohsen Manesh

 Biography

-Professor Manesh's teaching and research interests focus on the intersection of corporate, contract and LLC law.
-He has authored articles in the Boston College Law Review, the North Carolina Law Review, the Florida State University Law Review, the Journal of Corporation Law and the Delaware Journal of Corporate Law, among others.
-His work has been cited in leading casebooks as well as by the nation's top business law courts, including the Delaware Supreme Court, the Delaware Court of Chancery, and U.S. Second Circuit Court of Appeals.
+Professor Manesh's scholarship focuses on the intersections of corporate, contract and LLC law.
+He has authored articles in the N.Y.U.
+Law Review, Boston College Law Review, North Carolina Law Review, Florida State University Law Review, and the Journal of Corporation Law, among others.
+His scholarship has been cited in leading casebooks and more than 40 court decisions, including opinions of the U.S. Courts of Appeals for the Second, Ninth, and Eleventh Circuits, the Delaware Supreme Court, and the Delaware Court of Chancery.

 Professor Manesh earned his undergraduate degree in industrial engineering summa cum laude from the University of Arkansas and his law degree magna cum laude from Georgetown University, where he was named Order of the Coif.
 While at Georgetown, Professor Manesh served as notes editor for the Georgetown Journal of Legal Ethics.
 As a student, his writing was awarded first place in the Journal of Business and Securities Law's Elliot A. Spoon Business Law Writing Competition, honorable mention in the American Bar Association's Mendes Hershman Student Writing Competition and recognized with the St. Thomas More Award from the Georgetown Journal of Legal Ethics.